High Steppin’ Dance Company

 Held annually the first weekend in March, the Orangeburg Princess of Roses Pageant is open to contestants throughout the state of South Carolina ages 4-16.
 There are five age divisions in the Pageant, and a winner, first, and second runner-up will be chosen in each division.
 There is also a Photogenic Competition for contestants who wish to enter one or more photographs.
 A winner and runner-up will be chosen in each of the Princess Photogenic age divisions.
 The Pageant reserves the right to combine age divisions if deemed necessary.

 The Orangeburg Princess of Roses Pageant is sponsored by the Orangeburg Festival of Roses and 100.3 WORG FM.

-Held annually the 1st weekend in March, the Orangeburg Queen of Roses Pageant is open to contestants throughout the state of South Carolina who meet the eligibility requirements of being 17-22 years old, has never been married or pregnant, a full-time college or university student as of the 2012 fall semester who is either a resident of South Carolina or is attending a South Carolina college or university.
+Held the first weekend in March, the Orangeburg Queen of Roses Pageant is open to contestants throughout the state of South Carolina who meet the eligibility requirements of being 17-22 years old, have never been married or pregnant, is a full-time college or university student as of the 2015 fall semester who is either a resident of South Carolina or is attending a South Carolina college or university.
 The reigning queen will not be allowed to compete the year following her reign.

 The Orangeburg Queen of Roses Pageant is sponsored by the Orangeburg Festival of Roses and 100.3 WORG FM.

 Orangeburg Senior Games